Chase Freedom Unlimited benefits guide

-The Chase Freedom Unlimited® is one of the top cash back credit cards on the market today — and for a good reason.
-It started out as a flat-rate cash back credit card offering 1.5 percent cash back on each purchase, but today, with the addition of new rewards categories, you can earn as much as 5 percent cash back on certain purchases.
+The Chase Freedom Unlimited®* is one of the top cash back credit cards on the market today — and for a good reason.
+It started out as a flat-rate cash back credit card offering 1.5 percent cash back on each purchase, but today, with the addition of four rewards categories, you can earn as much as 5 percent cash back on certain purchases.

 The perks don’t stop at earning cash back rewards.
-To really maximize the value of this card, read on for a guide to all of the Chase Freedom Unlimited’s benefits.
+To really maximize the value of a Chase Freedom Unlimited card, read on to learn about all of the card’s benefits.

-The market is full of luxury rewards cards for travel nuts, and while this card isn’t quite geared toward those people, there’s still plenty to like for those who take the occasional trip.
+The market is full of luxury rewards cards for travel enthusiasts, and while the Freedom Unlimited isn’t quite geared toward premium travel perks there’s still plenty to like for those who take the occasional trip.

 Auto rental insurance

-If you’re renting a car, you can get insurance against theft or collision damage if you pay with your card.
+If you’re renting a car, you can get rental car insurance against theft or collision damage if you pay with your card.
 This coverage is secondary to your own car insurance, so if you need it, you’ll need to file a claim with your own car insurance first.
-If you don’t have car insurance, or if you’re renting a car out of the country, it’s considered primary insurance.

 Trip cancellation and interruption insurance

 Another nice perk is trip cancellation and interruption insurance.
-With this benefit, if your trip is canceled or cut short because you got sick or caught in a snowstorm, for example, you can be reimbursed for up to $1,500 per person (max of four people) against fares and tickets that you’ve already paid.
+With this benefit, if your trip is canceled or cut short because you got sick or caught in a snowstorm, for example, you can be reimbursed for up to $1,500 per person (max of four people) and $6,000 per trip against fares and tickets you’ve already paid.

-If your purchase is stolen or damaged within 120 days after you buy it, you can be reimbursed for up to $500 through Chase’s purchase protection program.
+If your purchase is stolen or damaged within 120 days of buying it, you can be reimbursed for up to $500 per claim ($50,000 per account) with Chase’s purchase protection perk.

-For example, if you used your card to buy a $300 Fitbit that originally came with a one-year warranty and it dies after 18 months, you may be able to get reimbursed through Chase’s extended warranty program.
+For example, if you used your card to buy a $300 Fitbit that originally came with a one-year warranty and it dies after 18 months, you may be able to get reimbursed with Chase’s extended warranty benefit.